Repurposed Baseball Wreath

-I have a fun repurposed baseball wreath in honor of Major League Baseball official opening day.
-My nephew Bubba has played or coached baseball his entire life.
-He started out playing at the age of 4.
-He played little league for years, and actually went to the Sr. Little League World Series in Kissimmee Florida where his team placed second.
+In honor of Major League Baseball’s official opening day, my nephew Bubba made a baseball wreath for his home.
+He has played or coached baseball his entire life.
+Bubba started out playing at the age of 4.
+He played Little League for years, and went to the Senior Little League World Series in Kissimmee, Florida, where his team placed second.

 So, long story short, his wife Anna wanted to make a baseball wreath for the front door of their new home.

-Bubba and Anna came over recently with these baseballs to use my gynormous vice in the basement shop.
+Bubba and Anna came over with these baseballs to use my ginormous vice in the basement shop.

-Bubba got right to work drilling through the repurposed baseballs with an extra long drill bit.
+Bubba drilled a hole through the old baseballs with an extra-long drill bit.

 We tested to make sure the coat hanger would go through the middle.
 This coat hanger isn’t a dry cleaner’s hanger.
 It’s a vintage hanger made of heavier wire.

-We worked on straightening out all the curlies of a wire coat hanger to get as much length as possible.
+We worked on straightening out all the curls of a wire coat hanger to get as much length as possible.
 Then we started threading the baseballs on again, trying to decide how many to use.
-After much debate, we all decided 11 was good, and that made everyone happy because that was Bubba’s number.
+After much debate, we all decided 11 was good, which made everyone happy because that was Bubba’s number.

-If you're buying wire to make one of these for your MLB fan, I would think you might need 14 or 16 gauge wire.
+If you’re buying wire to make one of these for your MLB fan, you might need 14—or 16-gauge wire.
 The size of the drill bit will depend on the size of your wire.
-You will want a VERY snug fit.
+You will want a very snug fit.

 This is the wire, not the coat hanger, but I wanted to show you how we connected the two ends to make the repurposed baseball wreath.

-We clamped the ends down really well with pliers.
+We clamped the ends down well with pliers.

 I recently visited them, and seeing the repurposed baseball wreath on their door made me smile!
 I love that I get to help them DIY.